Steps for Recovery

 At Suburban North Club, we believe in the life-changing power of 12 Step Recovery—not just for individuals, but for families and entire communities.
 That’s why we, Jamie and Bill, proudly serve on the SNC Board of Directors.
 We’ve seen firsthand how vital this work is, and we’re stepping up in a big way—literally.

-While SNC is fortunate to be mortgage-free, keeping our doors open 365 days a year takes more than covering the rent.
+SNC is fortunate to be mortgage-free, keeping our doors open 365 days a year takes more than covering the rent.
 From utilities and snow removal to essential building maintenance and staffing, our annual expenses add up quickly.
 Meeting donations help cover wages, and SNC keeps the literature prices low to ensure accessibility—not profit.

 Thanks to generous grants, SNC typically receives about $20,000 annually to help with major upkeep.
 Last year, we re-sealed the sidewalks.
 This year, it’s the parking lot—another $20,000 investment in safety and accessibility.